 All SPEEA, regular, dues-paying members in good standing are eligible to vote on the referendum to change the Constitution.

 Ballots will go in the mail Oct.
 5 to the homes of all SPEEA, regular dues-paying members in good standing.
 Ballots must arrive at SPEEA no later than noon, Wednesday, Oct.
 26. Ballots delivered after the deadline will not be counted, regardless of postmark.

 The cost to hold a Constitutional Referendum vote is similar to other SPEEA all-member votes.
 With SPEEA membership presently at about 17,000, the cost for paper, printing and postage is in the neighborhood of $20,000.
 While this is substantial, changing the Constitution makes this a one-time cost and eliminates the need to hold all-member votes every time employees from outside Boeing want to join SPEEA.

 Yes.
 In 2009, changing this language was part of a larger ballot to elect IFPTE delegates.
 A majority of voting members supported the change at that time.
 However, approval did not reach the 60% required to change the Constitution.

-Monthly union dues are set by the SPEEA Constitution at .85 of the average hourly wage of all SPEEA members.
+Monthly union dues are set by the SPEEA Constitution at .85% of the average hourly wage of all SPEEA members.
 Thanks to SPEEA contracts, current members are some of the highest paid aerospace employees in the country.
 Bringing in new members from other companies is more likely to lessen dues than increase dues for existing members.
-The impact of adding new members from outside current employers to our current membership of more than 15,000 will have minimal impact on the annual dues’ adjustment.
+The impact of adding new members from outside current employers to our current membership will have minimal impact on the annual dues’ adjustment.